 TRY A FREE CLASS!

-We accept people of good character, a willingness to learn, a great attitude, and without a criminal history (felony or violent crime).
+We accept people of good character, a willingness to learn, a great attitude, and adults without a criminal history (felony or violent crime).
 If you’re interested in watching or joining a class, read though the website and CONTACT AKJ before you sign up.
 The first class is an introduction and an interview to ensure that AKJ is the place for you or your child.